 Scammers and hackers steal credit card numbers in various ways.
 Learn the top tactics used to steal credit card information and how to protect yourself and your loved ones.

-debit and ID information directly from RFID-enabled cards or even from smartphones and tablets.
+debit and ID information directly from RFID-enabled cards -- sometimes even smartphones and tablets.
 Attackers use devices that supportnear-field communicationto record unencrypted data from the card's RFID chip to steal details such as card numbers, expiration dates and cardholder names. ...

 Some thieves will still try to steal your credit card data the old-fashioned way — by sifting through your trash.
 Your trash can be a treasure trove of credit card and account numbers or for figuring out which companies you use for your savings or investment accounts, so it still pays to...